C++ Structs - C++ Programming Tutorial

 C++ typedef with Structures Example

-Let us take an example to illustrate the typedef with structures in C++.
+Let's consider an example to demonstrate the use of typedef with structures in C++.

 Example